manneyfest/JS-Fundamentals/README.md

 Prints `My number: <int>` if the argument can be parsed as an integer.
 If not, it prints `Not a number`.

+6-multi_languages_loop.js

+Prints 3 predefined strings using an array and a loop.
+Uses only one `console.log` inside the loop.